opencomputeproject/SAI-Challenger/usecases/README.md

 ## Physical DUT, SW Traffic Generator
 Summary:
 * SAI-Challenger runs on the test host
+* The DUT is a physically separate device, whether a network switch, xPU or SW dataplane running on a server.
 * The DUT is controlled via SAI-thrift, sairedis, or both (at different times), depending upon DUT capabilities, using a management network.
 * Software traffic generation using host's NIC port(s), can use either or both:
   *  PTF/Scapy (packet-at-a-time)